 New York Shuts Down STAR Exemption Private Company

-In 2018, after certain judicial rulings, the Attorney General announced that he was shutting down a company which scammed millions of dollars from thousands of homeowners seeking the School Tax Relief Program property tax exemption.
+In 2018, after certain judicial rulings, the Attorney General announced that he was shutting down a company which defrauded millions of dollars from thousands of homeowners seeking the School Tax Relief Program property tax exemption.
 Although it is otherwise free to apply for the exemption, the company was charging excessive fees to enroll property owners in the tax program.
 The company used official-sounding names like “Star Exemption Advisor” to fool property owners into believing that the company somehow represented the government and was the only way to apply for the program.
 The company was ordered to provide full restitution to all its victims.19

 19 New York State Office of the Att.
 Gen., A.G.
 Schneiderman Announces Court Decision Shutting down Company for Scamming Thousands of Homeowners Seeking Property Tax Rebate; Secures Full Restitution for Victims (Jan.
 22, 2018).